facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Null Handling

 Color spaces that have hue coordinates often have rules about when the hue is considered relevant.
 For instance, in the HSL color space, if saturation is zero, the hue is considered null.
-This is because the color is "without color";
-therefore, it has no hue, or the hue is undefined.
+This is because the color is "without color" or achromatic; therefore, it has no hue, or the hue is undefined.

 Many libraries, like [d3-color](https://github.com/d3/d3-color), [chroma.js](https://gka.github.io/chroma.js/), and
 [color.js](https://github.com/LeaVerou/color.js), represent null hues with `NaN` (not a number).
 This is usually done